2021 ARC-NL Research Grants Competition

-In 2020-2021 the Aging Research Centre-Newfoundland and Labrador (ARC-NL) of Memorial University will fund up to five research projects of up to $10,000 each.
-Additional grants may be awarded depending on agreements with co-funders.
+In 2021-2022 the Aging Research Centre-Newfoundland and Labrador (ARC-NL) of Memorial University will fund ARC-NL Research Grants of up to $25,000 each and/or ARC-NL Development Grants of up to $7,500 each.
+Additional funds may be awarded depending on agreements with co-funders.

-The purpose of the ARC-NL Research Grants is to fund projects that require less than $10,000 and less than 15 months to complete or to fund the development of research proposals for submission to national and international funding competitions.
+The purpose of the ARC-NL Research Grants (up to $25,000) is to fund research projects that require less than $25,000 and less than 15 months to complete.

 The Principal Applicant is the person who will take primary responsibility for the intellectual direction of the research and assume administrative responsibility for the funds.
-Researchers currently holding an ARC-NL Research Grant cannot apply for another until their current award has been completed, and are not eligible to apply again during the next cycle for the same project.
+Researchers holding an ARC-NL Research Grant cannot apply for another until their current award is completed, and are not eligible to apply during the next cycle for the same project.

 Principal Applicants must: